azarbayejani/miseryconfusion.com/blog/2025-11-02-dont-let-cdj-3000-firmware-ruin-your-gig/index.md

 Extract the zip file to the root directory of your USB.
 It should be a file named CDJ3Kv320.UPD.
 Keep this file on your USB should you need to downgrade a CDJ-3000 in an emergency.
-This can even be your USB that contains your music!
+This can even be on the same USB that contains your music!
 However, your USB **must** be formatted with FAT or FAT32 for the downgrade to work.

 I've copied the
 [firmware update instructions](https://www.pioneerdj.com/-/media/pioneerdj/downloads/firmwares/players/cdj-3000/cdj-3000_updateguide-en.pdf)